-Should open source licenses fight evil?
+Should open source licences fight evil?

 That problem with subjectivity goes on forever.

 For example, I’d put pornography companies on the list of those barred from my software, as I’ve seen individuals and families destroyed by pornography addictions.

 As strongly as I feel about limiting my software’s use to support pornography, however, there will be others who feel just as strongly on the other side.
 We both would feel we are in the right.
-That works for Twitter, but it is impossible for a license like this to parse.
+That works for Twitter, but it is impossible for a licence like this to parse.

-Of course, the license only applies to “the physical, mental, economic, or general well-being of underprivileged individuals or groups,” but why?
+Of course, the licence only applies to “the physical, mental, economic, or general well-being of underprivileged individuals or groups,” but why?
 If something is evil and causes harm, why would we limit its applicability?
 And could we legally do so?

 “Underprivileged” is an arbitrary distinction without any formal legal definition (whereas, for example, a “suspect class” is reasonably well-defined in the law).
 “Underprivileged” is subject to all sorts of misapplication and misunderstanding.

 It’s well-intentioned.
 It’s just wrong.